ncbi/vadr/documentation/annotate.md

 | fstukcfi   | POSSIBLE_FRAMESHIFT            | fst_exc       | coords-only          |
 | fstlocft   | POSSIBLE_FRAMESHIFT_LOW_CONF   | fst_exc       | coords-only          |
 | fstlocfi   | POSSIBLE_FRAMESHIFT_LOW_CONF   | fst_exc       | coords-only          |

+If you specify a given exception key and value in the model info file, it will mean that all alerts with that specific key will have exceptions in that region.
+For example, a `indfstr_exc` exception will prevent reporting of both `indfstrn` and `indfstrp` in the region specified.

 There are two types of alert `exception value types`, differentiated by the required format of the value string in the model info file: